syncfusion-content/blazor-docs/blazor/multiselect-dropdown/style.md

 ## Programmatically clearing value

-You can clear the value programmatically by accessing the `ClearAsync()` method through an instance of the dropdown list.
+You can clear the value programmatically by accessing the `ClearAsync()` method through an instance of the multiselect.
 You can bind the click event of a button to the `ClearAsync()` method.
-When the button is clicked, it will trigger the `ClearAsync()` method on the dropdown list, clearing its value.
+When the button is clicked, it will trigger the `ClearAsync()` method on the multiselect, clearing its value.

 {% highlight Razor %}